-- How would you balance Cheryl’s right to determine the goals of the counselling process with your emergent cultural awareness?
+- How would you balance Cheryl’s right to determine the goals of the counselling process with your emergent cultural awareness and cultural hypotheses?

 Treat this conversation as a peer consultation.
 If this is an online discussion, ensure that you carefully attend to the posts of your peers in crafting your contributions to the ongoing dialogue.

 Some of you have grown up in contexts that mirrored the Western individualist worldview that historically undergirds most of the concepts, processes, and perspectives in counselling and psychology.
 Others may come from cultural backgrounds that uphold a collectivist worldview.
 Participate together in creating a list of the ways of knowing, being, and doing inherent in each of these perspectives.
 Generate as many specific points as you can, and wherever possible, pair corresponding points up under each type of worldview.

 Then, consider how worldview is played out in ideologies related to various cultural identities: gender, gender identity, class, Indigeneity, ethnicity, age, ability, sexual orientation, and religion/spirituality.
 For example, the reductionism and dualism in the Western worldview plays out in gender binaries (male versus female) as it does in discourses of good versus evil.
 Push yourselves to think critically about these ideas, recognizing that worldviews are also fluid, dynamic, and not mutually exclusive.
 Be respectful to only add one or two ideas to start so that others have a chance to contribute.
 Feel free to use whatever resources you like.
 You do not need to provide citations for these ideas; however, if you find a great resource that might be helpful to your peers, feel free to start a shared bibliography.